uber/rides-android-sdk/authentication/README.md

 {
   "client_id": "your_client_id",
   "redirect_uri": "your_redirect_uri",
-  "scope": "your_app_scope" // separated with comma
+  "scope": "your_app_scope" // separated with space
 }

 ```